pyglet/pyglet/doc/programming_guide/media.rst

 with most modern Linux distributions.
 Pulseaudio does not support positional audio, and is limited to stereo.
 It is recommended to use OpenAL if positional audio is required.

-.. [#openalf] OpenAL is not installed by default on Windows, nor in many Linux
-    distributions.
-It can be downloaded separately from your audio device manufacturer or `openal.org <https://www.openal.org/downloads>`_

 Supported media types
 ---------------------